This post may contain affiliate links. Please read my disclosure policy.

 This potato salad recipe has been in my family for so many years.
 My great grandmother made it by this recipe and passed it down through the generations.
-Mama taught my sister and me how to make it with stories of how she got to be the taste tester with her grandmother and her mother.
+Mama taught my sister and me how to make it and it’s always been our go-to recipe.

 Best Potatoes for Southern Potato Salad

-To make this potato salad, you will need these ingredients.
+To make this recipe you will need these ingredients.